typedb/homebrew-tap/README.md

 # Vaticle Homebrew Tap

 Welcome to Vaticle Homebrew Tap.
-Home to TypeDB and TypeDB Workbase distributions for macOS.
+Home to TypeDB and TypeDB Studio distributions for macOS.

 ## Adding The Tap